KartulUdus/ProfessorPoraakelCogs/CheckPTC/README.md

 * Unload the CheckPTC cog.
 * Open CheckPTC.py, find line 44 and 45.
 Place your username and password in between the `''` after username and password respectively.
 * Load the CheckPTC cog.

+You will have to follow these steps after every update of this cog.